 Hands-on at the Horniman Museum

 Pay a visit to The Horniman Museum to meet the one tonne walrus - famously overstuffed by his Victorian taxidermist who, it's believed, had never seen anything like it.
-Originating as the home and private collection of Victorian tea trader Frederick Horniman, the museum is packed to the brim with curios to delight all ages, from antique musical instruments to over 250,000 natural specimens, as well as a celebrated aquarium and natural history collection.
-The Horniman takes an unusual, hands-on approach to exhibiting, with many objects available to pick up, play with or try on.
+Originating as the home and private collection of Victorian tea trader Frederick Horniman, the museum is packed to the brim with curiosities to delight all ages, from antique musical instruments to over 250,000 natural specimens, as well as a celebrated aquarium and natural history collection.
+Take some hand sanitiser for afterwards, the Horniman takes an unusual, hands-on approach to exhibiting, with many objects available to pick up, play with or try on.
 The museum is also home to 16 acres of historic garden, featuring a beautiful Victorian conservatory, nature trails and stunning views of London.